 Yoga Therapy for Addiction Treatment

 At The Best Treatment Center we believe in healing the entire individual, mind, body, and spirit.
-We believe in the many benefits of yoga for our clients as they are in their early stages of drug or alcohol addiction recovery.
+We believe in the many benefits of yoga for our guests as they are in their early stages of drug or alcohol addiction recovery.
 A great benefit of yoga is it can be practiced literally anywhere and does not require much set up.

 Yoga is an ancient technique that has been created to bring the body and mind together.
-So you can see easily why we would want to integrate this into our clients treatment plan.
+So you can see easily why we would want to integrate this into our guests treatment plan.
 Yoga is a union of exercise, breathing and meditation.
 Yoga classes are typically practiced from 45 minutes to an hour and a half.
 Yoga is practiced by achieving certain body positioning or poses with controlled breathing techniques.
 By having these poses in specific ways, the body is properly aligned, energy flows to the spine and other parts of the body.
 Yoga encourages extreme concentration and creates a balance between the body, spirit and mind.

 Our yoga classes for addiction recovery here at The Best Treatment go along with our mindfulness practices when it comes to concentration and meditation.
-It can be practiced by all the clients anytime needed and although yoga is not a religion, many say that they have a spiritual growth through yoga when practiced consistently.
+It can be practiced by all the guests anytime needed and although yoga is not a religion, many say that they have a spiritual growth through yoga when practiced consistently.